-There are three major issues to consider.
-First, and most important, are ideal potential customers using social media and if so which channels are they using.
+It is important to establish if ideal potential customers are using social media and if so which social media channels.
 It could be Facebook or for a younger audience, it could be Snapchat.
 For B2B it could be Linked In.
 If the product is best represented visually it could be Pinterest.

-If your potential customers are on social media and it is possible to determine which is the best social media channel to reach them the business owner must have the time (and inclination) to put into having an appropriate presence on social media?
-To succeed means being active on whatever channel is chosen on a regular basis.
+If your potential customers are on social media and it is possible to determine which is the best social media channel to reach them you need the time (and inclination) to build a presence on social media.
 Will the significant time and effort involved generate an ROI?